-The Food & Culture Lunch series provides all TU faculty, staff, and students the opportunity to learn about the interconnection between culture and cuisine.
+The Food & Culture series provides all TU faculty, staff, and students the opportunity to learn about the interconnection between culture and cuisine.
 Each lecture focuses on a specific region or country, and immediately following the presentation, attendees are welcome to eat in Cole Dining Hall for a lunch that highlights the particular region or country that was discussed.
-Students who attend the lecture receive Personal Development co-curricular credit.
-The series for the 2011-2012 academic year is as follows:
+Students who attend the lecture receive personal development co-curricular credit.

 International Flag Ceremony

 The annual International Flag Ceremony is sponsored by the World Student Association and always well attended.
 This event welcomes our new international students to campus and honors those returning.
 Students from countries that are new to TU also have their countries’ flags inducted into the international flag corridor in Gillmor Student Center.
-This year, the event will be held on Tuesday, November 12, 2012, which is during the U.S. Department of State’s International Education Week.
+The ceremony is held yearly during the U.S. Department of State’s International Education Week in November.